asuprem/edna/setup/Part 1 - Environment Setup/readme.md

       - 172.18.255.1-172.18.255.250
 ```

-NOTE: replace the subnet with your own from docker bridge (i.e. mine was 172.18)
+You can use the provided `metallbconfig.yaml`.
+Important: Replace the subnet with your own from docker bridge (i.e. mine was 172.18)

 Then apply it with: